 If you’ve ever considered facial plastic surgery, especially rhinoplasty, you’ll know that the idea of changing your features can be exciting and overwhelming at the same time.
 In order to approach the surgery with confidence rather than anxiety, you should do some extensive and thoughtful research beforehand.
-I find that my rhinoplasty patients here in Chicago who have a thorough understanding of the procedure and their options are often more satisfied with their results.
+I find that rhinoplasty patients at my plastic surgery practice in Chicago who have a thorough understanding of the procedure and their options are often more satisfied with their results.

 To get started, here are a few of the factors I suggest you consider first.
-Hopefully you’ll find them to be a be a helpful guide for your research and planning.
+Hopefully, you’ll find them to be a helpful guide for your research and planning.

 A Surgeon’s Qualifications & Experience

 The surgeon should be certified by The American Board of Plastic Surgery, to begin with.
 Additional certifications, such as from the American Board of Otolaryngology, are also signs of quality.
 Surgeons certified by these boards are held to the highest standards of education, experience, and skill.
 They have received training from world-class surgeons and have demonstrated their ability to perform safe, efficient procedures with natural-looking results.

 Additionally, the surgeon you choose should specialize in rhinoplasty.
-While there are many plastic surgeons who have been trained to perform rhinoplasty and understand the general techniques, they may specialize in body contouring or another form of plastic surgery.
+While many plastic surgeons have been trained to perform rhinoplasty and understand the general techniques, they may specialize in body contouring or another form of plastic surgery.
 Think of it this way: You wouldn’t hire a mechanic who specializes in European vehicles to work on your Honda, would you?

 If you’re not sure what areas a surgeon specializes in, you may be able to look in a few places.
-First, examine the doctor’s CV and see what areas of surgery he or she was trained in.
+First, examine the doctor’s CV and see what areas of surgery they were trained in.
 Then, look through the surgeon’s website and determine which procedures are highlighted or emphasized.

 After you’ve narrowed down your choices to a few surgeons, begin looking through their photo galleries.
 Look closely at the rhinoplasty before-and-after photos, considering patients with similar facial features to you.
 Then ask yourself if you like their results.
 Would you want something different?
 Jot down some notes and bookmark cases you like best.